quapka/javus/README.md

 Licensing
 ---------

 The code related to the framework itself is MIT licensed.
-However, some of the POCs (namely, those from [Security Explorations](http://www.security-explorations.com/javacard_details.html)) have different license).
+However, some of the POCs (namely, those from [Security Explorations](http://www.security-explorations.com/javacard_details.html)) have different license.
 Therefore using code from this repository should be done with care -- if in doubt, add an issue and ask the authors.
 More details are [here](https://github.com/quapka/javus/tree/master/javus/data/attacks).